 Rack::Builder API (most often from config.ru) and Rails' middleware stack configuration:

 You can view middleware data in APM.

-The Ruby agent's implementation of New Relic's Cross Application Tracing feature uses Rack middleware instrumentation to read and write HTTP headers that are necessary to pass information between monitored applications.
-If you have disabled middleware instrumentation as described above and want to use cross application tracing, you must manually add the
+The Ruby agent's implementation of New Relic's cross application tracing feature uses Rack middleware instrumentation to read and write HTTP headers that are necessary to pass information between monitored applications.
+If you are using Sinatra, have disabled middleware instrumentation as described above, and want to use cross application tracing, you must manually add the

 Earlier versions of the Ruby agent supported manually instrumenting Rack middlewares via the